DataStax-Academy/ac201-labs/lab05-partitions-and-keys/steps/intro.md

 In this hands-on lab, you will:

-- Build tables with clustering columns
+- Build tables with multi-row partitions
-- Learn about the importance of de-normalization
-- Perform queries using clustering columns
+- Execute searches by partitions

 ❗ <strong>Warning:</strong> Wait for the *Lab environment ready!* message before you click *START*